Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 3. Click your profile icon in the top-right corner of the GitHub webpage, click **Settings**.

-4. Click ‘SSH and GPG Keys tab on the left-hand menu.
+4. Click SSH and GPG Keys tab on the left-hand menu.

 5. Click **‘New SSH Key’**, then copy and paste your key code (created via GitBash) into the box under the **’Key’** title.